scalable-react/scalable-react-boilerplate/README.md

 npm run test
 ```

-which will pick up any file with the .test.js postfix and run it through Karma / Mocha, printing a report to the commandline.
+which will pick up any file with the .test.js postfix and run it through Jest.

 ## Technologies / Libraries